 Here are some stories about these simple but sometimes quite durable gifts:

 - The oldest known hand written Valentine poem is by Duke of Orlean’s, Charles, sent to his wife from Tower of London, where he was imprisoned after the Battle of Agincourt.
 Thanks to the developments in technology of printing, ready-made Valentine cards replaced hand written letters long time ago.

 - Flowers always have been silent messengers, but in case of Valentines day, choice of flower is a red rose, considered to be a favourite flower of Venus, goddess of love.

 - Chocolates came to France with the Spanish Princess Maria Therese of Austria.
 She married Louis XIV of France and gave her fiancé an engagement gift of chocolate, package in a beautiful chest.
 Since then chocolate ”seduced” Europe and gained a reputation of an aphrodisiac.
 The more expencive the chocolate was, more desirable the woman/man was considered.
 In 1780, first machine-made chocolate was produced in Spain, Barcelona and slowly become affordable to everyone.

-- And last but not least Jewelry!
-Small letters, flowers and chocolate that expressed admiration were often replaced with jewelry items, especially in upper class.
+- And last but not least Jewellery!
+Small letters, flowers and chocolate that expressed admiration were often replaced with jewellery items, especially in upper class.
 Of course not everyone could afford this handmade, durable pieces.
-Around 1870’s when the metal press was invented, it was possible to mass produce affordable Jewelry and it became one of most desirable Valentine’s day gift!
+Around 1870’s when the metal press was invented, it was possible to mass produce affordable Jewellery and it became one of most desirable Valentine’s day gift!